 “The large bedroom?” my employer asked.

-Kim nodded, but Rhonda leaned forward slightly and my employer turned her gaze to wooden beams of the ceiling, ceding the floor back to the sheriff.
+Kim nodded, but Rhonda leaned forward slightly and my employer turned her gaze to the wooden beams of the ceiling, ceding the floor back to the sheriff.
 She took out her cigarette case, but she did not immediately open it.

 Kim turned back to the sheriff and said, “I looked out, but I couldn’t see anything.
 I came downstairs and looked out from the window here.
 I thought I saw something, a shape, on the deck.
 I turned on the outside lights.
 There’s a switch there, by the window, and another in the kitchen.”

 Kim slumped a little.
 “Mary.”